NaradaOates/cybersecurity-breakdowns/incidents/cpuid-stx-rat-2026/breakdown.md

 > **Note:** The April 3 start date from Breakglass Intelligence conflicts slightly with the April 9 confirmed breach window.
 April 3 likely refers to preparatory activity rather than active malware distribution.
 Additionally, CPUID's statement references "approximately six hours" which refers to the active redirect window specifically, not the total compromise period.

-## 03 — Technical Breakdown
+## 03 - Technical Breakdown

-> **Background — MITRE ATT&CK:** The technique IDs referenced throughout this section use the [MITRE ATT&CK framework](https://attack.mitre.org) — a globally recognised, standardised catalogue of the methods threat actors use to carry out attacks.
+> **Background - MITRE ATT&CK:** The technique IDs referenced throughout this section use the [MITRE ATT&CK framework](https://attack.mitre.org).
+A globally recognised, standardised catalogue of the methods threat actors use to carry out attacks.
 Each technique is assigned a unique ID (prefixed with `T`) so that researchers and security teams worldwide can reference the same technique without ambiguity.
 Sub-techniques are denoted with a dot (e.g. `T1574.001`).

 ---

 ### Initial Vector

-Supply chain attack — CPUID's side API was compromised, causing the official `cpuid[.]com` website to randomly serve malicious download links in place of legitimate ones.
+It was a supply chain attack which led to CPUID's side API being compromised.
+This caused the official `cpuid[.]com` website to randomly serve malicious download links in place of legitimate ones.
 The trojanised installers were hosted on attacker-controlled Cloudflare R2 infrastructure under the domain `supp0v3[.]com`, and distributed both as ZIP archives and standalone installers.

 **MITRE ATT&CK:** `T1195.002` — Supply Chain Compromise: Compromise Software Supply Chain